Mitigating Long-Tail Bias via Prompt-Controlled Diffusion Augmentation: Introduction

 Common remedies include class re-weighting \cite{Cui2019ClassBalancedLoss}, focal-style objectives \cite{Lin2017FocalLoss}, online hard example mining \cite{Shrivastava2016OHEM}, resampling, and geometric/photometric augmentation \cite{Cubuk2019AutoAugment}.
 While these strategies can stabilize optimization, they largely preserve the underlying pixel-frequency statistics and cannot reliably increase exposure to rare, spatially localized, context-dependent classes.
 Moreover, LoveDA’s domain-dependent imbalance makes naive re-weighting prone to domain-specific overfitting or head-class gains without consistent tail improvements across both splits \cite{Wang2021LoveDA}.

-Generative augmentation offers a complementary direction by synthesizing additional labeled data rather than only reshaping the loss.
-Diffusion models provide strong fidelity and diversity \cite{Ho2020DDPM,Rombach2022LDM}, and recent Earth-observation work demonstrates diffusion-based satellite image generation and layout-conditioned synthesis \cite{Sebaq2024RSDiff,Baghirli2023SatDM}.
-However, for long-tailed segmentation, realism alone is insufficient, and controllability is essential \cite{Kim2025SampleEfficientGDA}.
-If a generator primarily matches the empirical training distribution, rare classes remain rare, and domain gaps may be reinforced \cite{Niemeijer2025UncertaintyControlNet,Yu2023DistributionShiftInversion,Qin2023ClassBalancingDiffusion}.
+Generative augmentation offers a complementary alternative by synthesizing additional labeled data rather than only reshaping the loss.
+Diffusion models provide strong fidelity and diversity \cite{Ho2020DDPM,Rombach2022LDM}, and recent Earth observation studies have shown their potential for satellite image generation and layout-conditioned synthesis \cite{Sebaq2024RSDiff,Baghirli2023SatDM}.
+For long-tailed segmentation, however, realism alone is insufficient; what matters is controllable generation of the right samples.
+If synthesis merely follows the empirical training distribution, rare classes remain rare and domain imbalance can persist \cite{Kim2025SampleEfficientGDA,Niemeijer2025UncertaintyControlNet,Yu2023DistributionShiftInversion,Qin2023ClassBalancingDiffusion}.

-In this work, we propose a prompt-controlled generative augmentation framework for LoveDA that explicitly conditions generation on domain (Urban/Rural) and partial class-ratio targets, enabling targeted synthesis that increases minority-class pixel exposure while preserving domain-consistent remote-sensing realism.
+To address these limitations, we propose a prompt-controlled generative augmentation framework that explicitly conditions synthesis on domain and class-ratio targets.
+The framework generates domain-consistent label-image pairs that increase minority class exposure while preserving realistic remote sensing structure, thereby improving downstream segmentation not by indiscriminately expanding the dataset, but by adding the right data in the right proportions.